How can I be a competitive applicant? What are my chances of being admitted?

 May I enroll part time?

 Due to the rigor of our program, part-time study is discouraged.
 The PhD program requires full-time enrollment.
 For master’s programs, some exceptions have been made for students involved in other complementary training.
 If admitted, plans must be discussed with the Graduate Program Director for approval.
-UW employees interested in utilizing tuition exemption should note that the exemption does not cover thesis or other independent study credits.
+Part-time study may extend the program completion time by two to three times due to the timing of our courses which are only offered once a year.
+UW employees interested in utilizing tuition exemption should note that the exemption does not cover thesis or other independent study credits for the MS Thesis program, nor any part of the MS Capstone program.

 Can any portion of the program be completed online?

-Our programs are fully residential.
+Our degree programs are fully residential except the MS Capstone program's Data Science pathway has an option to take the second year courses online.
 Individuals interested in distance learning may consider the Certificate in Applied Biostatistics offered by UW Professional and Continuing Education (PCE).
 Please contact PCE for questions regarding this certificate.

-How different are the MS and PhD programs aside from the thesis/dissertation and credits?
+How different are the MS Thesis and PhD programs aside from the thesis/dissertation and credits?

 There is some overlap of courses during the first year, but begins to vary more in the second year.
 Additionally, PhD students are required to complete and pass more exams than MS students.